-The unit fan and motor assembly shall be of a modular construction so that it is removable from the top for service, maintenance and access to the coil section for cleaning.
-The motor and fan assembly shall be low speed design to assure maximum quietness and efficiency.
+The unit fan and motor assembly shall be of a modular construction so that it is removable from the bottom for service, maintenance and access to the coil section for cleaning.
+The motor and fan assembly shall be low speed design to assure maximum guietness and efficiency.
 Fans shall be double inlet, forward curved centrifugal type with offset aerodynamic blades.
 Assembly shall be statically and dynamically balanced.
-Fan housings shall be steel construction, incorporating logarithmic expansion for quieter operation.
+Fan housings shall be steel construction, incorporating logarithmic expansion for guieter operation.
 Fan shaft shall be 1-1/4" diameter hollow steel with 1-1/4" end bearing.
 Fan and motor assembly shall be direct drive type.
 Motor speed shall be controlled by factory mounted multi-tap transformer for High-Medium-Low-Off speeds.
 Fan/coil arrangement shall be draw-thru design for uniform coil face velocity and discharge air temperature.
-Motors shall be 115/60/1 NEMA permanent split capacitor (PSC), or [Optional] Electrically Commutated (ECM) plug-in type designed specifically for unit ventilator operation.
-PSC motor speed shall be controlled by factory mounted multitap transformer for High-Medium-Low-Off speeds.
-[Optional] EC motor shall be controlled by discrete speed taps for High-Medium-Low-Off speeds.
-[Optional] EC motor with variable airflow control shall vary fan speed to deliver 50%-100% nominal unit airflow based on 0-10vdc input signal.
+Motors shall be Electrically Commutated Motor (ECM) plug-in type, designed specifically for unit ventilator operation.
 Motors shall be located out of the airstream and have an internal thermal overload device (auto reset).
 Fan motors and controls shall have each hot line protected by factory installed cartridge type fuse(s).
 Motors shall have permanently lubricated bearings.
 Fan shaft may have sleeve type bearing that requires oiling no more than once annually.
 Units requiring oiling will have an oil cap accessed from the left-side end compartment (or on the middle of the fan shaft on size 1500cfm and larger).
 Some units are built with permanently sealed bearings that do not require oiling.
 Check for oil cap to determine which bearing type is present.
 Units shall have shaft bearing located out of the air stream.
 Bearings in the airstream are not acceptable.